 Principles of Chemistry

-Note: Students who complete CHEM 0501 will meet the ABE Provincial Level (Grade 12) Biology learning outcomes and competencies for transfer credit as stated in the BC Provincial Government's publication Adult Basic Education: A Guide to Upgrading in British Columbia's Public Post-Secondary Institutions - An Articulation Handbook.
+Note: Students who complete CHEM 0501 will meet the ABE Advanced Level (Grade 11) learning outcomes and competencies for transfer credit as stated in the BC Provincial Government’s publication Adult Basic Education: A Guide to Upgrading in British Columbia's Public Post-Secondary Institutions - An Articulation Handbook.

 This course is equivalent to Grade 11 chemistry.
 Students start with the basics of chemistry as a science, SI metric system, and safety rules.
 Then students study properties and classification of matter, the periodic table, chemical names and formulae, molecular shapes and polarity, chemical reactions, the mole concept, solutions, the gas laws, and organic compounds.